U.S. Army Command, Intelligence, Signals, Etc:

 Note, the rubber band (inner tube) was common, as they were wider and tighter than the issue band, they held spoons and what not tighter to the Hemet itself.

-Amazingly, I was lucky to find some info on the internet-this guy wears the patch. http://www.usmilitariaforum.com/forums/index.php?/topic/176766-pocket-patches-of-the-1st-infantry-division-in-vietnam/
+Amazingly, I was lucky to find some info on the internet guy wears the patch. http://www.usmilitariaforum.com/forums/index.php?/topic/176766-pocket-patches-of-the-1st-infantry-division-in-vietnam/

 8th RRFS, Gate Guard: These Radio Relay sites, and special commo camps, had to have guards and support to MP's were assigned them if the site big enough, so there were gate guards, and police control, and supply organization-these places needed food and medicine, and radio parts, etc., others were very remote-6-10 man huts on top of mountains too steep to climb and use strictly helicopter support for everything.

-8th RRFS Team Member: Most of these soldiers and civilians had few if any pictures with them on their tour, as they were in fact secret operations, many never talked about what they did there-the promised they wouldn't, and even when de-classified- they still don't talk about time in Vietnam, it’s a void in their life, they hid like a criminal-unless you were there too, or very persistent and interested.
+8th RRFS Team Member: Most of these soldiers and civilians had few if any pictures with them on their tour, as they were secret operations, many never talked about what they did there-the promised they wouldn't, and even when de-classified- they still don't talk about time in Vietnam, it’s a void in their life, they hid like a criminal-unless you were there too, or very persistent and interested.

 I’ve got gobs of these, I was thinking I was the only guy who knew what they were for, we don’t know the half of it still, and I hope I have represented these units respectfully and honorably, and as they may have looked, it’s interesting to me how much of this went on using civilian contractors too, the collection created out of a pile of patches, I’ll just put them all in here, bare with me.

-9 Infantry Division’s Long Range Radio Research Team:
+9th Infantry Division’s Long Range Radio Research Team:

 The Mekong Delta is drained principally by four channels of the Mekong River as it flows southeastward from Cambodia to the sea.
 Some 1,000 miles of primary canals crisscross the area, and in between the canals lie thousands of square miles of rich rice lands.

 The assault unit of the Mobile Riverine Force was the 2d Brigade of the U.S. Army's 9th Infantry Division, a brigade specially tailored for combat on the rivers and canals.
 Since the riverine battalions operated from ships and assault craft, the infantrymen's traditional jeeps and trucks were not used.
 Instead, a small flotilla of boats powered by outboard motors was made available for transportation.
 The supporting artillery was streamlined for operation aboard towed barges instead of in fixed-fire support bases.
-The organic communications resources of the riverine brigade were essentially the same used by other infantry except that man-packed, portable voice radios were substituted for those radios mounted on jeeps and trucks.
+The organic communications resources of the riverine brigade were essentially the same used by other infantry, except that man-packed, portable voice radios were substituted for those mounted on jeeps and trucks.

 Few roads penetrate the delta.
 Towns and villages sit on the mud banks of canals and rivers, surrounded by rice paddies.
 Little of the land is more than ten feet above sea level.
 Although the Mekong Delta is among the world's richest lands for rice growing, it is a formidable ground for the infantry soldier on foot and his modern, but often heavy, supporting equipment.

 Much of the credit for maintaining such extensive communications must go to the communicators of the Mobile Riverine Force, both Army and Navy, who eliminated the interference inherent in having so many radios transmitting and receiving from a floating metal platform.
-There was Radio Relay, and there were switchboards that needed operators, it was an important, and not really recognized necessity for an Army to function.
+There was Radio Relay, and there were switchboards that needed operators; it was an important, and not really recognized necessity for an Army to function.

 The operation for this part was a successful radio circuit from the command and communications boats because of the discipline of the operators, the training, and the ability to improvise fixes.
-Keeping in mind the enemy was trying to counter this and attempt some of the same, they too found some success in their operations.
+Keeping in mind that the enemy was trying to counter this and attempt some of the same, they too found some success in their operations.

-Hilltop Communications Stations: These first types of teams-had common with higher command as well, and air power, etc., to all kinds of forces located in the cities, of Saigon, Hue, and other cities, these fellows- were more in class A and starched fatigues mode.
+Hilltop Communications Stations: These first types of teams had common with higher command as well, and air power, etc., to all kinds of forces located in the cities of Saigon, Hue, and other cities; these fellows were more in class A and starched fatigues mode.
 Except for the few who worked in civilian clothing, 'Spooks' as they were known, but then who knows who they all worked for?

 Radio in Command and Control: There were always radios being used throughout the Vietnam, Cambodia, Laos, and Thailand Areas and it had to be kept under control- so there were major communication facilities set up all over, in the cities and towns, in the remote Delta Region, and at the tops of Mountains and hill....there were antennas all over Vietnam.